-According to Active & Safe Central 70% of mountain biking injuries seen in hospitals are caused by falls and 75% of injuries resulting from enduro or cross-country mountain biking are minor.
+According to Active & Safe Central, 70% of mountain biking injuries seen in hospitals are caused by falls and 75% of injuries resulting from enduro or cross-country mountain biking are minor.
 Take into consideration that most mountain biking injuries occur in mountain bikers that compete in events, in training, or during the event.

 Most of the head and arms injuries come from falling over the handlebars because their lower with women are more exposed to this risk than men.
-The most common injuries when mountain biking occur to the lower foot due to the foot sleeping from the pedals are riding too close to branches and rubbing your foot on them.
+The most common injuries when mountain biking occurs to the lower foot due to the foot sleeping from the pedals are riding too close to branches and rubbing your foot on them.